guydoshlab/ribofootPrinter2/README.md

 # Requirements for running ribofootPrinter
 ## Environment
 We run the Python toolbox ribofootPrinter locally inside a virtual environment.

-A virtual environment can be created using the Python 3 *venv* command (i.e. *python3 -m venv venv*).
-The ribofootPrinter code (.py files) can then be copied to the site-packages folder associated with the virtual environment to facilitate their use from any folder.
+A virtual environment can be created using the Python *venv* command (i.e. *python -m venv venv*).
+The .py files can then be copied to the site-packages folder associated with the virtual environment to facilitate their use.
 Other needed packages (below) can be installed with *pip*.

 Alternatively, the conda package manager can be used to handle the virtual environment.